 (e) Bick iron: Bick iron stake (shown in Fig. (e)) is mainly used for forming taper handles, spouts and tubular work in general.
-The narrow flat anvil end of brick iron is very useful on rectangular work.
+The narrow flat anvil end of brick iron is useful for the rectangular piece.

 (f) Hatchet stake.
-Hatchet stake (shown in Fig. (f)) is generally used for making sharp bends, bending edges and forming boxes and pans of sheet metal by hand.
-Hatchet stake has a sharp straight edge beveled along one side.
+Hatchet stake (shown in Fig. (f)) is generally used to make sharp bends, bend edges, and form boxes and pans of sheet metal by hand.
+The Hatchet stake has a sharp straight edge beveled along one side.

 (g) Creasing with horn stake: Creasing horn stake (shown in Fig. (g)) has a round horn used for forming conically shaped pieces in sheets.
 The other end has a tapering square horn with grooved slots for wiring and beading.

-(h) Needle case stake: Needle case stake (shown in Fig. (h)) is commonly used for bending of sheets.
-Needle case stake has a round slender horn for forming wire rings and tubes.
+(h) Needlecase stake: The needle case stake (shown in Fig. (h)) is commonly used for bending sheets.
+The needle case stake has a round slender horn for forming wire rings and tubes.

 (i) Candle mold stake: Candle mold stake (shown in Fig. (i)) has two horns for different tapers when forming, seaming and riveting long flaring articles made up of sheet metal.